13 Healthiest Fast Food Burgers, Recommended By Nutritionists

 "This burger packs 14 g of protein," says Tony Castillo, MS, RDN, LD, registered dietitian nutritionist and nutrition consultant for RSP Nutrition.

 "This burger is really similar to BK's Whopper Jr, but it does have a little more sodium," says Pankonin.
 "Overall, very satisfying and tastes great."

 Coming from the same restaurant that coined the supersize, it's almost surprising that McDonald's can rank on a list of the healthiest fast food burgers.
-"This burger only has 8 g of fat and 13 g of protein," says Castillo.
+"This burger only has 9 g of fat and 12 g of protein," says Castillo.
 "You could add a side salad to this meal to round it out."
-For more ideas of what to order at the Golden Arches, check out our ranking of the entire McDonald's Menu.
+For more ideas of what you shouldn't necessarily order at the Golden Arches, check out our list of the worst menu items at McDonald's.

 "The original butter burger not only looks visually appealing, but it is super satisfying," says Pankonin.
 "I also appreciate Culver's commitment to sustainability and that the burger comes from 100 percent ground beef."

 "For a burger, this is a lower calorie option," says Valdez.
 "It's almost to the 20 grams of protein for a meal, which should be a goal."

 "This burger tastes amazing and is incredibly filling.
 This might be a little higher in calories compared to the others, but I like that when I eat it, I feel completely satisfied," says Pankonin.
 "However, I also love the fact that I can [cut carbs and] order this 'green style' which eliminates the bun and replaces it with fresh, crisp lettuce.
 Although the nutrition facts aren't available with green style, I'm guessing that would easily reduce the calories and sodium making it a 300 calorie burger with 500 mg (or less) of sodium."